 All non-primitive inout and out parameters are inserted as Streamable objects (those that implement org.omg.CORBA.portable.Streamable).
 All primitive inout and out parameters must be explicitly inserted and extracted using the various Any primitive insert and extract methods.
-Refer to Chapter 17, "Type any" on page 313, for more details on these methods.
+Refer to the chapter "Type any" on page 229, for more details on these methods.